-16.3 Subscriber Private Key Protection
+16.3.1 Subscriber Private Key Protection

-For Non-EV Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:
+For Non-EV Code Signing Certificates issued prior to November 15, 2022, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private Private keysKeys:

-- 1. A Trusted Platform Module (TPM) that generates and secures a key pair and that can document the Subscriber's private key protection through a TPM key attestation. - 2.
-A hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2, Common Criteria EAL 4+, or equivalent. - 3.
+- 1. A Trusted Platform Module (TPM) that generates and secures a key-Key pair-Pair and that can document the Subscriber's private Private key-Key protection through a TPM key attestation. - 2.
+A suitable hardware Hardware erypto Crypto module Module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2, Common Criteria EAL 4+, or equivalent. - 3.
 Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140-2 Level 2 or Common Criteria EAL 4+).
 The Subscriber MUST also warrant that it will keep the token physically separate from the device that hosts the code signing function until a signing session is begun.